Job Announcement – Senior Programs Manager

-- Stays abreast of the latest development in culturally appropriate recovery based mental health services and best practices approaches for reducing stigma and discrimination
+- Stay abreast of the latest development in culturally appropriate recovery based mental health services and best practices approaches for reducing stigma and discrimination.

 SPECIFICATIONS, QUALIFICATIONS, and COMPETENCY FACTORS

 - Experience as a mental health consumer and/or family member is at the core of our mission and vision.
-Employees recognize that we are a peer-run and operated organization that honors lived experience as an expertise in the field of mental health.
+We are seeking someone who understands that we are a peer-run and operated organization that honors lived experience as an expertise in the field of mental health.

-- Demonstrated ability to work with diverse populations.
+- Demonstrated ability to work successfully and from a strengths-based perspective with diverse populations.

 WORKING CONDITIONS AND JOB SETTING